 I learnt my first lesson in professionalism.
-To be able to plan and predict accurately is not an achievement if you want to be world class.
+To be able to plan and predict accurately is not an achievement if you want to be world-class.
 It’s hygiene – par for the course.

-Years later, I moved into ad filmmaking, and believed the first budget that was given to me by my line producer.
+Years later, I moved into ad filmmaking and believed the first budget that was given to me by my line producer.
 I asked him – ho jaayega na?
 He replied with a cryptic – Sir, aap start karo!

-I started, and ended being 5% over budget.
+I started and ended being 5% over budget.
 And I was hugged by that line producer for ‘us managing within the budget’

 I made scores of ad films after that, and soon enough learnt the 10% rule in Indian Film making.
 Whatever the final budget with buffers, presume it will go at least 10% higher.
 And overshoot timeline by the same percentage.
 Or more.
 That’s fine.
 Accept it.
 If you want to be accepted.

 Then I did my first feature film ‘Manjunath’, in which apart from being director, I was also designated as co-producer.
 The same budget tolerance of 10% in a feature film means crores of rupees – money that my dad didn’t earn in his entire life.
 All this while I had been told that ‘it’s a creative field, so the director can have a change of mind, therefore things go over budget’.
-But I was ‘the director’ of Manjunath, and I didn’t change my mind.
+But I was the director’ of Manjunath, and I didn’t change my mind.
 And most of the decisions didn’t even involve me.
 Why would I even be bothered with which hotel my unit of 60 would stay for 45 days in Lucknow?
-Or even where we got the camera from, as long as it was as per specified?
+Or even where we got the camera from, as long as it was as specified?

 I realised I had been fed rubbish and I had digested it thinking I don’t know enough.
-A lot of times, it was just lack of planning, or plain inefficiency, or kickbacks, or just not enough information.
+A lot of times, it was just a lack of planning, or plain inefficiency, or kickbacks, or just not enough information.

 Then I met Rajesh Butta, my BITS Pilani batchmate.
 Unlike me, he had remained loyal to the tech field.

 We discussed why all this may be happening, and he brought great technology insights on how all this can be changed slowly.
-So that’s how it came about – combination of domain expertise, feet-on-street and technology.
+So that’s how it came about – a combination of domain expertise, feet-on-street and technology.

 Enough now!
-It’s time for change.
+It’s time for a change.